msracver/Deformable-ConvNets/README.md

-We will release the visualizaiton tool which could visualize deformation effect soon.
+We will release the visualizaiton tool which visualizes the deformation effects soon.

 ## Preparation for Training & Testing

-1. Please download COCO and VOC 2007/2012 dataset, and make sure it looks like this:
+1. Please download COCO and VOC 2007+2012 dataset, and make sure it looks like this:

 	```
 	./data/coco/